 Dictations are spelling tests.
 They are designed to verify your understanding of sounds, words, phrases, grammar and syntax.
-When grading dictations, one point is taken away for each of the following: spelling (including accents and hyphens), verb agreement, adjective agreement, noun agreement, capital letters and all omissions including punctuation.
-Dictations are approximately 150-word long.
+When grading dictations, one half point is taken away for each of the following: spelling (including accents and hyphens), verb agreement, adjective agreement, noun agreement, capital letters and all omissions including punctuation.
 To prepare for dictations, listen to the chapter vocabulary on the Promenades Supersite, read chapter vocabulary aloud paying attention to accents and liaisons, spell each new noun with its article, and write down each verb with its conjugation.
-In French 211, each dictation is worth 8%, and dates are posted on the tentative schedule.

 b.
-Compositions (14% + 10%)
+Compositions (2 x 12%)

 Compositions are paragraph written on a specific topic given by your Instructor.
-They can vary in length: 150 words to 250 words in French 211.
-Compositions are marked out of 100 points: 50 points are for content (respect of the given topic, appropriate length, creativity, avoidance of repetition, use of vocabulary seen in class) and 50 points are for proper language use (varied vocabulary, tenses, conjugations, punctuation, agreements, sentence structure, spelling, prepositions and avoidance of anglicisms).
-In French 211, each composition is written in class.
-The first composition is worth 14% and the second one 10%.
-Dates are posted on the tentative schedule.
+Compositions are marked for content (respect of the given topic, appropriate length, creativity, avoidance of repetition, use of vocabulary seen in class) and for proper language use (varied vocabulary, tenses, conjugations, punctuation, agreements, sentence structure, spelling, prepositions and avoidance of anglicisms).
+In French 211, each composition is worth 12%.
+Dates for each composition are posted on the tentative schedule.

 c.
-Oral presentation (5%)
+Oral presentation (10%)

 Oral presentations are designed to give you a chance to practice French orally.
-The topic is posted on D2L with the marking rubrics (content, grammar, syntax, varied vocabulary, pronunciation (including prosody, accentuation, rhythm and liaisons), speech delivery, props, creativity and effort).
+The topic is posted on 2dl with the marking rubrics (content, grammar, syntax, varied vocabulary, pronunciation (including prosody, accentuation, rhythm and liaisons), speech delivery, props, creativity and effort).
 Your oral presentation will take place in the lab.
 You will do your oral presentation with a partner, but individual marks will be granted.
 No reading is allowed.
 Only index cards with key words may be used.
 A penalty of -25% will apply to all oral presentations read to the audience.
-Please print the rubrics posted on D2L and give them to your Teaching Assistant on the day of your presentation.
-In French 211, the oral presentation is worth 5%.
+Please print the rubrics posted on d2l and give them to your Teaching Assistant on the day of your presentation.
 Please choose a date for your oral presentation the second week of classes during your lab.

 d.
-Tests (2 x 20%)
+Tests (2 x 15%)

 All tests are based on chapter materials and are divided into several sections.
 They may include listening comprehension, reading comprehension, composition, grammar questions, vocabulary questions, transformations...
-Each section is presented with detailed instructions as well as the mark value and the weight.
-A few days before the test, your Instructor will post the format of the test on D2L or send it through email to all students.
-In French 211, each test is worth 20% of the final mark, and dates are posted on the tentative schedule.
+Each section is presented with detailed instructions as well as the mark value.
+In French 211, each test is worth 15% of the final mark, and dates are posted on the tentative schedule.

 e.
-Participation (5%)
+Participation (10%)

-Active participation in class and lab is worth 5% of your final mark.
+Active participation in class and lab is worth 10% of your final mark.
 Attendance in laboratory is mandatory.
 You need to come prepared for class and exercises in the workbook must be done in advance.